-Car subscription service guide: the alternative to buying and leasing - Roadshow
+Car subscription service guide: The alternative to buying and leasing - Roadshow

 Book by Cadillac

-Cadillac's service was one of the first OEM subscriptions to be announced when it debuted in January, 2017.
-Initially, it was available only in New York City, but as the program continued, its service area expanded to drivers in Dallas and Los Angeles, but alas, it's not long for this earth.
-Book by Cadillac ceased its operations by the end of 2018, but it looks like it's coming back later in 2019 in a slightly different form.
+Cadillac's service was one of the first OEM subscriptions to be announced when it debuted in January 2017.
+Initially it was available only in New York City.
+As the program continued, its service area expanded to drivers in Dallas and Los Angeles, but then Book by Cadillac ceased operations by the end of 2018.
+However, it looks like it's coming back later in 2019 in a slightly different form.

 When it was up and running, it first required a $500 enrollment fee before requiring another $1,800 per month for the service itself.
 However, the upside was that it offered access to some of Cadillac's best cars, and it allowed you to swap cars up to 18 times per year.
 Plus, when you were accepted, your spouse could legally drive the car, too.
 Insurance and concierge service were included in the cost.

-Say you wanted an Escalade to drive around during the week, and then you want tedo swap it out for a CTS-V for the weekend.
+Say you wanted an Escalade to drive around during the week, and then you wanted to swap it out for a CTS-V for the weekend.
 Not a problem.
-With Book, just fire up the app and make your selection, and a concierge service would drop off your vehicle for you.
-The deductible for its included insurance was $1,000, and leftover filth in the car (dog hair, weird smells, etc.) would incur a $150 fine.
+With Book, you'd just fire up the app and make your selection, and a concierge service would drop off your vehicle for you.
+The deductible for its included insurance was $1,000, and leftover filth in the car (dog hair, weird smells) would incur a $150 fine.

 Care by Volvo